Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

 - **Edge computing** is shifting some workload back to clients.
 - **3-tier architecture** provides a structured way to separate UI, logic, and database.
 - **Standardized communication protocols** are critical for interoperability.

-> **Next Topic**: How do we establish reliable communication between clients and servers?